Dhruv-Ganapati/Cognifyz-Intern-Projects/README.md

 # Cognifyz-Intern-Projects
-All the projects are on Machine learning based.
+All the projects are on Machine learning based projects.
 The internship started from May 15 and still ongoing.